The Radial Bar Chart is one of the best charts you can use to compare different categories in your raw data.

 Here is the complete step-by-step guide on how you can install the ChartExpo add-in Excel application.

-There’re two ways you can access your Radial Bar Chart in Excel.
+There are two ways you can access your Radial Bar Chart.

 Let’s use the tabular data below for our example.
 We’ll be comparing the performance of various regions in terms of sales generated for a hypothetical brand.